 With large floppy ears such as those found on the Sussex, it is especially important to check and clean this dog’s ears regularly.

 Due to the shape of the ear, there is often not enough airflow to prevent the buildup of bacteria.
 To prevent ear infections, owners will often check and clean their dog’s ears at least once a week.
 This regular cleaning will remove built up wax and bacteria that is stuck inside their ear.

 As you can probably imagine, a dog as small as the Sussex Spaniel is not going to be doing too much protecting, based on size alone.

 Their small build and athletic temperaments were used to keep up with their owners while they hunted, not hunt themselves.

 The loyalty of the breed may lead it to make a valiant effort towards protecting their owner should push come to shove, although these dogs are definitely not ideal guard dogs.

 While their size and build prevent the Sussex Spaniel from protecting their owners physically, their noisy personality tends to do the trick.
 Alongside hunting, these dogs continue to be great at being capable of alerting their owners to a threat.

 They will bark and howl whenever there is something unusual around the property, so there’s a good chance they won’t have to put their poor guard dog skills to the test.
 Most owners will be made aware of an intruder’s presence early on.

-Being a watchdog seems to be the only protective ability up this breed’s alley.
+Being an alert watchdog seems to be the only protective ability up this breed’s alley.